dragotin/ampere/README.md

 - Setup a bucket and stuff: `docker exec influxdb influx setup --bucket ocis1 --org ownCloud --password 123456 --username owncloud --force`

 Goto http://localhost:8086 to configure stuff.

+# Setup System Monitoring

+This repository contains a small utility `sysmon.py` that collect some basic information about the system state of a test system.
+That is memory consumption, cpu utilization and network traffic.
+Obviously that has to be started on the system to test, ie. the Raspberry.

+`sysmon.py` has a small REST interface that can be polled by the ampere script to collect system data and put them in a InfluxDB bucket.
+For that, a bucket called `sysmon` has to be created in the InfluxDB.